 Make a short list of your major priorities.
 If an activity does not directly support these, cut it out.
 This is the simplest but probably the most challenging one to do.

 3 | Prioritize "me time"

 I love to use author Stephen Covey’s concept from 7 Habits of Highly Effective People of putting the “Big Rocks” in first.
-A great explanation of this idea can be found in the above video from minute 2:27 - 4:27 (but you should watch the whole thing, if you have time!)
+A great explanation of this idea can be found in this video from minute 2:27 - 4:27 (but you should watch the whole thing, if you have time!)
 The best way to prioritize “me time” is to do it first thing in the day so you can't defer it or skip it when something else (inevitably!) comes up.
 This also gets you started on the right foot.
 Another way to achieve this is to carve out self-care time on your calendar in advance.
 The trick is, you have to stick to it!

 4 | Get good at saying "no"

+Nothing will change unless you do.
+If you need more time for yourself you must start saying 'no' to other people.
 This is going to be an important strategy especially for those who LOVE to please others.
 It will also be challenging.
 But it’s going to yield amazing results.
 Need help saying no?
 My favorite trick is to say "I need to think about it, I'll get back to you.
 When do you need an answer by?"
 This way, you’re buying yourself time to decide whether or not you want to or can take on the responsibility.
 It also affords you the time to build up your courage to say “no,” if that’s the appropriate response.

 5 | Plan ahead